Running your robot in Control Room

 Think about an old school car factory: you have various assembly lines, which are set up so that a series of operations are performed on the car that moves down them.
-Robocorp Cloud works the same way.
+Control Room works the same way.
 You set up an assembly line (the Process), and you can add to it multiple operations (the Steps) that are performed on whatever you are working on.

-Our robot is really simple for now, and it fits all in one step, but in the future, we could add more, or we could decide to split the robot into multiple steps, and Robocorp Cloud supports that easily.
+Our robot is really simple for now, and it fits all in one step, but in the future, we could add more, or we could decide to split the robot into multiple steps, and Control Room supports that easily.

 To set this all up, we will have to go through these steps: